voteflux/flux/CONSTITUTION.md

 For the purposes of decision making a quorum is achieved when:

-* The Leader is present
+* The Leader is present, or
-* The Deputy Leader and one other member of the Leadership is present
+* The Deputy Leader and one other member of the Leadership is present, or
 * Three members of the Leadership are present

 The Leader may imbue any member with special authority for specific purposes, in which case decisions made by the delegate are treated as though they were made by the Leader.